vulcanize/vulcanizedb/pkg/transformers/DOCUMENTATION.md

 1. Write repository + repository tests
 1. Create converter + repository mocks
 1. Create an config object [`shared.TransformerConfig`](./shared/transformer.go) in `config.go`
-1. Create transformer + transformer tests
-1. Wire up transformer in [`transformers.go`](./transformers.go)
+1. Wire up transformer in [`transformers.go`](./transformers.go), remembering to add it to `TransformerInitializers()`
 1. Wire up transformer in [`continuousLogSync.go`](../../cmd/continuousLogSync.go)
 1. Manually trigger an event and check that it gets persisted to postgres
+1. Create an integration test for the shiny new transformer in [`integration_tests`](./integration_tests)

 **Fetching Logs**

 1. Generate an example raw log event, by either:

-   - Pulling the log directly from the Kovan deployment ([constants.go](https://github.com/8thlight/maker-vulcanizedb/blob/master/pkg/transformers/shared/constants.go)).
+   - Pulling the log directly from the Kovan deployment ([address.go](https://github.com/8thlight/maker-vulcanizedb/blob/master/pkg/transformers/shared/constants/address.go)).
    - Deploying the contract to a local chain and emiting the event manually.

 1. Fetch the logs from the chain based on the example event's topic zero:

    - The topic zero is based on the keccak-256 hash of the log event's method signature.
-These are located in [`pkg/transformers/shared/constants.go`](./shared/constants.go).
+These are located in [`pkg/transformers/shared/constants/signature.go`](./shared/constants/signature.go).
-   - Most transformers use `shared.LogFetcher` to fetch all logs that match the given topic zero for that log event.
-   - Since there are multiple price feed contract address that all use the same `LogValue` event, we have a special implementation of a fetcher specifically for price feeds that can query using all of the contract addresses at once, thus only needing to make one call to the blockchain.
+   - Fetching is done in batch from the [`watcher`](../../libraries/shared/watcher.go).
+   - The logs are then chunked up by the [`chunker`](./shared/log_chunker.go) before being delegated to each transformer.

 **Coverting logs**